 If you progress to the next stage of the recruitment process you will be invited to complete a video interview.

 Summer vacation scheme applicants will then be invited to participate in a short assessment centre before being offered a place on our week long vacation scheme in Exeter.

-For those applying directly for a training contract, the next and final stage after video interview will be attending an assessment day at our Exeter HQ.
+For those applying directly for a training contract, the next and final stage after video interview will be attending an assessment day.